rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 1. Moved `ReverseAxis NodeTest` into a `ReverseStep` symbol.
 1. Moved `PredicateList` into `AxisSpecifier`.
 1. Renamed `AxisSpecifier` to `AxisStep`.
+1. Used an `axis-step` extra-grammatical constraint to prevent `AbbrevReverseStep` symbols followed by a `Predicate`.

 __Node Tests__
 1. Move the `node` `NodeType` into an `AnyKindTest` symbol.